 The VHT Operation subelement is the same as the VHT Operation element as defined in 9.4.2.158 (VHT Operation element).

+The Country subelement is the same as the Country element as defined in 9.4.2.x (Country element).

+The Power Constraint subelement is the same as the Power Constraint element as defined in 9.4.2.x (Power Constraint element).

+The HE 6 GHz Band Capabilities subelement is the same as the HE 6 GHz Band Capabilities element as defined in 9.4.2.x (HE Extended Capabilities element).(#20017, 20022)

 26.15.7 Additional rules for pre-association in the 6 GHz band